 Closes all files, releases file buffers, clears all common variables, sets numeric variables and arrays to zero, and sets string variables to null.
 Used to reinitialize all variables to zero or to null.
-Clears all break and watch points (JAGXTREME only).
+Clears all break and watch points.

-CLEAR [BREAK I WATCH]
+CLEAR [BREAK | WATCH]